 © 2018 Graeme Shimmin

-is a ‘copyright notice’.
-It’s not required in order for your work to be copyrighted, but if you have it on your work then a court will not entertain a defence of ‘innocent infringement’ if you do ever sue anyone for copyright theft of your work.
+Some countries used to require the symbol © (letter C in a circle) on work for copyright to exist, but because of the Bern Convention they don’t any longer.
+It’s not required in order for your work to be copyrighted, but if you have it on your work, then a court will not entertain a defence of ‘innocent infringement’ if you do ever sue anyone for theft of your work.

-Depending on the country, your work loses its copyright protection around fifty to seventy years after you die – by which point you’ll be beyond caring and most probably it’ll be forgotten anyway.
-Have a look on Project Gutenberg and ask yourself how many of those names you recognise – apart from classics like Sherlock Holmes I bet it’s not many.
+Depending on the country, your work loses its copyright protection around fifty to seventy years after you die – by which point you’ll be beyond caring and most probably it’ll be forgotten, anyway.
+Have a look at Project Gutenberg, which publishes out-of-copyright works, and ask yourself how many of those names you recognise – apart from classics like Sherlock Holmes, I bet it’s not many.

 Things to Do

 - Don’t be precious about your story ideas.